-Memorial Sloan Kettering acoustic neuroma specialists use information gathered when diagnosing acoustic neuroma to build a treatment plan customized to your unique needs.
+Memorial Sloan Kettering’s acoustic neuroma specialists use information gathered when diagnosing the tumor to build a treatment plan customized to your unique needs.
 Our team takes into account a variety of factors when coming up with your plan, including:

 - the size of the tumor

 - the location of the tumor

 - whether the tumor is affecting important structures nearby